 In Cyprus, the supply side of the telecommunication market consists of four companies: the incumbent, Cyta, which used to be a state-owned company, and three smaller companies which have gradually gained a foothold in the market, MTN, EPIC and Cablenet.

 The market which is relevant for the intervention envisioned by the Cypriot authorities is the market for fixed broadband.
 We will distinguish between the retail market for fixed broadband, where the demand side consists of the consumers seeking to purchase internet services, and the wholesale market, where the demand side is captured by telecom companies seeking access to the network owned by other companies.

 We will first give a brief summary of the distribution of market value on the retail market.
-To help put things into perspective, we present in the table right below the distribution of market value between each of the three main segments of the telecommunication retail market: fixed broadband, but also mobile and TV services.
+To help put things into perspective, we present in the table below the distribution of market value between each of the three main segments of the telecommunication retail market: fixed broadband, but also mobile and TV services.

 As can be seen from the table, the four providers have heterogeneous presence on the three segments.
 The incumbent, Cyta, captures roughly half of the total market value on each segment.
 Cablenet specializes in fixed broadband (27%) and has low presence in Mobile (1%) and TV services (13%).
 In comparison, Epic has a strong presence in the Mobile Market (39%) but limited presence in Fixed (9%) and TV services (0%).